Live Casino Guide

 Legality for players

-Nothing in The Act makes it illegal or seeks to prevent United Kingdom residents accessing any remote gambling services.
+Nothing in the old Act made it illegal or sought to prevent United Kingdom residents accessing any remote gambling services.

 Offshore operator stipulations

-As long as offshore operators are complying with the licensing requirements in the jurisdiction in which their remote gambling service is located it is not illegal for them to offer their services to UK residents.
+Under the old Act, as long as offshore operators were complying with the licensing requirements in the jurisdiction in which their remote gambling service was located it was not illegal for them to offer their services to UK residents.

 Advertising

-Any remote gambling service provider licensed in either the UK, Gibraltar, an EEA member (most European countries) or any other jurisdiction designation by the UK Gambling Commission as having 'White Listing Status' may advertise through the UK via traditional mainstream media.
+Any remote gambling service provider licensed in either the UK, Gibraltar, an EEA member (most European countries) or any other jurisdiction designation by the UK Gambling Commission as having ‘White Listing Status’ was permitted to advertise throughout the UK via traditional mainstream media or online.

-Are internet live dealer casinos legal in other European countries?
+Are internet live dealer casinos legal in the EU?

-Both EU Member States ("EU members") and EEA Member States ("EEA members") are bound by the laws contained in the European Communities Treaty ("the Treaty").
-The Treaty's operative provisions are enforced by the EU's executive arm, the European Commission ("the Commission") and adjudicated by the European Court of Justice ("ECJ").
+Both EU Member States (“EU members”) and EEA Member States (“EEA members”) are bound by the laws contained in the Treaty on the Functioning of the European Union (formerly known as the European Communities Treaty) (“the Treaty”).
+The Treaty’s operative provisions are enforced by the EU’s executive arm, the European Commission (“the Commission”) and adjudicated by the European Court of Justice (“ECJ”).

 EU members include: